Move to Kentucky Lake, Lake Barkley

 In 2008, Murray was recognized by Back Home in Kentucky magazine as one of the top retirement communities in Kentucky.
 In 2001, it was selected as one of only eight cities in the state as a Certified Retirement Community by the Kentucky Tourism Development Cabinet.
 Murray also received the "Friendliest Town" award by Rand McNally in 2012.

 Paris is famous for the World's Biggest Fish Fry, with its week-long hometown celebration and catfish feast.
-The Paris Landing State Park Golf Course is home to six courses to hone your golf skills, while the park itself is a perfect setting for weekend getaways or family reunions.
+Paris Landing State Park is home a beautiful new lodge and golf course to hone your golf skills, while the park itself is a perfect setting for weekend getaways or family reunions.

 Quality educational opportunities exist for all ages in the Kentucky Lake area.
-Comprehensive and nationally-recognized city and county school systems offer excellent elementary and secondary education experiences in Livingston, Lyon, Trigg, Calloway, and Marshall counties in Kentucky and in Stewart and Henry counties in Tennessee.
+Comprehensive and nationally-recognized city and county school systems offer excellent elementary and secondary education experiences in Livingston, Lyon, Trigg, Calloway, and Marshall counties in Kentucky and in Stewart, Henry, and Benton counties in Tennessee.

 Murray State University is perennially ranked as one of top universities in the south by U.S. News & World Report.
 With satellite campuses in Paducah, Hopkinsville, Madisonville, and Henderson and course offerings online, MSU provides more opportunities than ever to obtain a college degree.